Axolodev/astro-modern-personal-website/src/content/projects/luker.md

 tags: ["Lead", "TypeScript", "Next.js", "Multi-company"]
 ---

-## About this project

-A project developed in association with the GeneralSoft backend team.
+Project developed in association with GeneralSoft's backend team.
 This web application was built using NextJS as frontend and .net as backend.

 I worked as the lead developer of a team of three people and coordinated the application's frontend development.
 The greatest difficulty was to develop everything in a timeframe of six weeks.
 However, this period was met, and everything was delivered accordingly and deployed to a Windows server.